-Southampton is a major port, home to the longest surviving stretch of medieval walls, boasting inspirational art galleries and fascinating museums, and has a prolific Premier League football club.
+Southampton is a major port, home to the longest surviving stretch of medieval walls, boasting inspirational art galleries and fascinating museums and has a famous Premier League football club.
 If you’re new to the area, visiting or a local after some inspiration on what you can do this weekend, make sure you carry on reading as we work our way through the 20 must-visit attractions in Southampton, England.

-Revealed in April 1914, this memorial allows us to take a moment to remember all the engineers who lost their lives aboard the Titanic: 24 engineers, six electrical engineers, two boilermakers, one plumber, one clerk, and Joseph Bell, Chief Engineer Officer of the RMS Titanic.
+Revealed in April 1914, this memorial allows us to take a moment to remember all the engineers who lost their lives aboard the Titanic: 24 engineers, six electrical engineers, two boilermakers, one plumber, one clerk and Joseph Bell, chief engineer officer of the RMS Titanic.

 Riverside Park is one to keep the whole family entertained.
 Take your pick of six football pitches, two cricket pitches, a tennis court, skate park, three play areas and a beautiful riverside walk.
 As you make your way down the river, expect to bump into copious amounts of wildlife, including salmon, kingfishers, dragonflies, otters and warblers.

 Be part of a 2,300-strong crowd, and watch a spectacular UK-touring musical, opera, ballet or musician at the Mayflower.
 The theatre offers an award-winning restaurant, VIP boxes and meeting rooms, as well as three bars where you can quench your thirst – perfect for enjoying a quick vino before the show starts.